qycnet/palworld-server-tool-main/README.en.md

 #### Agent Deployment

-Two containers are required: `palworld-server-tool` and `palworld-server-tool-agent`.
+Two containers are required: `palworld-server-tool-main` and `palworld-server-tool-main-agent`.

 Applicable for: